Kevin Pillar Player Props: Braves vs. Padres

-On Tuesday, Kevin Pillar (on the back of going 1-for-3) and the Atlanta Braves face the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 9:40 PM ET.
+Kevin Pillar -- 1-for-4 with a double and an RBI in his last game -- will be in action for the Atlanta Braves against the San Diego Padres, with Nick Martinez on the hill, on April 19 at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Padres.
+He had a one-hit showing in his last game (1-for-4) against the Padres.

 Kevin Pillar Game Info & Props vs. the Padres